tcltk/tcllib/embedded/md/tcllib/files/modules/math/fourier.md

 # <a name='description'></a>DESCRIPTION

-The __math::fourier__ package implements two versions of discrete Fourier transforms, the ordinary transform and the fast Fourier transform\.
-It also provides a few simple filter procedures as an illustrations of how such filters can be implemented\.
+The __math::fourier__ package uses the fast Fourier transform, if applicable, or the ordinary transform to implement the discrete Fourier transform\.
+It also provides a few simple filter procedures as an illustration of how such filters can be implemented\.

 The purpose of this document is to describe the implemented procedures and provide some examples of their usage\.
 As there is ample literature on the